In the Labyrinth of Modernism

 Exhibition organised by the Städel Museum, Frankfurt in collaboration with the Centre Pompidou, Paris.

-Curators Dr. Martin Engler (Head of Contemporary Art, Städel Museum), Dr. Jana Baumann (Research assistant Contemporary Art, Städel Museum)
+Curators: Dr. Martin Engler (Head of Contemporary Art, Städel Museum), Dr. Jana Baumann (Research assistant Contemporary Art, Städel Museum)

-Jointly supported by Kulturstiftung des Bundes and Kulturstiftung der Länder
+Kulturstiftung des Bundes and Kulturstiftung der Länder

-Partner of contemporary art in the Städel Museum Deutsche Bank AG
+Partner of contemporary art in the Städel Museum

-Culture partner hr2-kultur
+Culture partner

-Media partners Frankfurter Allgemeine Zeitung, Handelsblatt, Verkehrsgesellschaft Frankfurt am Main
+Frankfurter Allgemeine Zeitung, Handelsblatt, Verkehrsgesellschaft Frankfurt am Main